-As part of the ACA rollout, President Obama’s 21st-century drug policy strategy for America was released in 2012.
-It is designed to take drug counseling and addiction treatment health care measures further through progressive public health and public safety strategies.
+As part of the Affordable Care Act (ACA) rollout, President Obama’s 21st-century drug policy strategy for America was released in 2012.
+It is designed to take drug counseling and drug addiction treatment healthcare measures further through progressive public health and public safety strategies.

 The scope of the new policies is quite broad: they cover addiction diagnosis, mental health counseling, all forms of drug testing, addiction recovery, dual-diagnoses and much more.

 Innovation In Disease Diagnosis main aim was to reduce drug use and provide better healthcare for those affected.
 It all came about following new research into neuroscience and drug addiction.

 This policy is essentially a new way of looking at how we define a ‘disease’.
 There were 113 actions in total, with the Obama administration requesting more than $10 billion in funding.

 The policy & the funding was spread out across three essential issues:

 - The need to see addiction as a ‘disease of the mind’, rather than a behavioral issue

 - The understanding that addicts can recover and regain their lives with the right help